ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 Each client must be addressed by a unique identifier, given by `client_id`.

+### Hidden identity {#client-ip}

+Throughout this document, we assume that the Client identity (such as its IP address, and other similar characteristics) is not tracked and stored by the Server.
+This is because it is  trivial for a Server to track the redemption patterns of a Client over the lifetime of the identity that it uses.

+Client's cannot monitor whether a Server is doing this.
+If a Client needs stricter assurances, then it should consider using an anonymity-preserving tools to interact with Servers, such as Tor.
+Such tools can be used to hide the Client identity across multiple interactions.

 ## Global configuration store {#ecosystem-config}

 The global configuration store controls all the configuration data that